imevanc/imevanc/README.md

-### Cheers! 👋  I'm Evan Charalampidis, a junior web developer.
+### Cheers! 👋  I'm Evan C., a junior web developer.

 I work as a Student at the Northcoders Bootcamp.